 Since our inception in 1919, the mission of the Fresno County Historical Society has been to engage, inform and educate the public through the collection, preservation and interpretation of the stories, images and resources of our unique region in order to better understand our past and help shape our future.

-The Fresno City and County Historical Society's digital collection consists of moving images from the 1930s through the 1970s.
+The Fresno City and County Historical Society's digital collection at California Revealed consists of moving images from the 1930s through the 1970s.
 The collection includes film produced by the Council of California Growers and the California Department of Food and Agriculture, as well as historical films related to Fresno.

 Located in the heart of California's San Joaquin Valley, the Fresno County Public Library provides collections and services through its Central Resource Library and 34 branches.
 We are part of the San Joaquin Valley Library System (SJVLS), a cooperative network of 10 public library jurisdictions in the counties of Fresno, Kern, Kings, Madera, Mariposa, Merced and Tulare.